 6. Insightful communication between the project team and the trade contractors

-That’s a statement of tremendous importance to us, as it’s coming from an expert source with great knowledge about the needs of the construction industry.
+That’s a statement of tremendous importance, as it’s coming from an expert source with great knowledge about the needs of the construction industry.

-But he is not the only one who embraces the advent of digitisation in construction.
+But he is not the only one who embraces the advent of digitalisation in construction.
 Martin van der Watt, project manager at Juul & Nielsen, says about the use of LetsBuild:

 At LetsBuild we are nothing but thrilled with the impact that our software has had on the development of these three major construction projects: